UVVIS-BIRA-IASB/qdoas/README.md

 QDOAS is free, open source and distributed under the GNU GPL version 2.0 (see http://www.gnu.org/licenses/gpl-2.0.html for further details).
 In case of publication of results obtained using QDOAS, please mention the QDOAS S/W user manual in the reference and the authors in the acknowledgements (see above).

+## Acknowledgements

+The authors would also like to acknowledge all people who have contributed directly or indirectly to the S/W user manual and/or to the improvement of the code.